oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

   a topological ordering, a sequence of nodes such that every edge is directed from earlier to later in the sequence.
 * A DAG differs from a directed tree in that nodes may have more than one parent.

-A DAG can be refactored into another DAG having the same underlying undirected graph but with a different root, and the underlying graphs of two DAGs can be compared for equality.
-This equivalence expands the range of data models that can be derived from a single information model.
+A DAG can be refactored into another DAG having the same underlying undirected graph, and two information models with the same underlying graph correspond to the same logical model.

 A DAG can be converted to a directed tree by denormalizing (copying subtrees below multi-parent nodes), and a directed tree can be converted to a DAG by normalizing (combining identical subtrees).
-Reuse of common types is an important goal in both design of information models and analysis of data, and JADN's flat type structure facilitates and encourages reuse.
+Reuse of common types is an important goal in both design of information models and analysis of data.
-However, it is often useful to have a [tree-structured representation](#graph) of a document's structure.
+However, it is sometimes useful to have a [tree-structured representation](#graph) of a document's structure.
-Converting an information model into a directed tree supports applications such as model queries that are otherwise difficult to implement, tree-structured content statistics, content transformations, and documentation.
+Converting a DAG into a directed tree supports applications such as model queries that are otherwise difficult to implement, tree-structured content statistics, content transformations, and documentation.

 ## 2.2 Information Modeling
 Data modeling in the conceptual/logical/physical sense is a top-down process starting with goals and ending with a physical data model.
-But in practice "data modeling" is often a bottom-up process that begins with a collection of desired data instances and ends with a concrete schema.
+But in practice "data modeling" is often a bottom-up exercise that begins with a collection of desired data instances and ends with a concrete schema.
 That process could be called data-centric design, in contrast with information-centric design which begins with a set of types that reflect purpose rather than syntax.
-Because an information model is a graph, information-centric design integrates easily with logical and conceptual models, enabling bottom-up and top-down approaches to meet in the middle.
+Because an information model is a graph, information-centric design integrates easily with conceptual and logical models, allowing bottom-up and top-down approaches to meet in the middle.

 | Data-centric | Information-centric |
 | --- | --- |